 Sometimes, a foreclosure sale doesn’t bring in enough money to pay off the full amount owed on the loan.
 The difference between the sale price and the total debt is called a “deficiency balance.”
 Many states, including Florida, allow the lender to get a personal judgment, called a “deficiency judgment,” for this amount against the borrower.

 In Florida, the lender may obtain a deficiency judgment:

-The lender has one year to request the judgment.
+The lender has one year to request the judgment if the property is a one-family to four-family dwelling unit.
 This statute of limitations period begins the day after the court clerk issues a certificate of title to the buyer who purchased the home at the foreclosure sale.
 (Fla.
 Stat. § 95-11).
 Florida law requires the court clerk to promptly file a certificate of sale after the foreclosure sale takes place, so the clerk usually files it within a day or so of the sale.
 (Fla.
 Stat.
 Ann. § 45.031).
-If no one objects to the sale, the clerk issues the certificate of title ten days after the certificate of sale.
+If no one objects to the sale, the clerk issues the certificate of title ten days after the filing of the certificate of sale.
 (Fla.
 Stat. § 45.031).